hyperledger/fabric-gateway/README.md

 - `make scenario-test` - run the scenario tests for all client language implementations
 - `make test` - run all unit and scenario tests

-Note that immediately after creating a fresh copy of this repository, auto-generated test mocks will not be preset so Go code will show errors.
-Running the `unit-test` make target will generate the required mock implementations, and they can also be generated explicitly by running `make generate`.

 ### Scenario tests

 The scenario tests create a Fabric network comprising two orgs (one peer in each org) and a single gateway within a set